No momento, esta página não está disponível em português

 The terminal is connected to the network through its primary network connection, but has no internet access.
 The terminal fails over to a cellular connection.
 If the POS app does have internet access, it sends the payment request to the plataforma de pagamentos da Adyen, which forwards the request to the terminal.
 The terminal receives and processes the request over the cellular connection.

-If the POS app cannot access the internet, network failover on the terminal doesn't solve the problem.
+If the POS app cannot access the internet, cellular failover on the terminal does not solve the problem as shown in the next illustration.

 Scenario: No network connection - local integration